gooh/gooh.github.com/_posts/2011-05-22-Dutch-PHP-Conference-2011.md

 sense to just focus on an overview and leave out the obscure real world examples of Oxid and PHPBB.
 Still, a good talk.

-The last talk for this day was [David Z&uuml;lke's "Large-Scale Data Processing with Hadoop and PHP"][8].
+The last talk for this day was [David Zuelke's "Large-Scale Data Processing with Hadoop and PHP"][8].
 David is a very entertaining speaker with a skill to sell technologies to you in a very short time.
 Unfortunately, he had a headache this day and wasn't as jumpy as usual.
 But even with this slight handicap, David delivered a professional and rock solid, well structured introduction to